stfc/PSyclone/doc/user_guide/configuration.rst

 ======================= ======================================================= ===========
 Entry                   Description                                             Type
 ======================= ======================================================= ===========
-DEFAULTAPI              The API that PSyclone assumes an Algorithm/Kernel       str
-                        conforms to if no API is specified.
-Must be one of the APIs supported by PSyclone ("dynamo0.3", "gocean1.0"
-                        and "nemo").
-If there is no
-                        API specified and there is only one API-specific section in the config file loaded, this API will be used.
-This value can be overwritten by the command line option '-api'.
-If there is no API entry in the config file, and '-api' is not specified on the command line, "dynamo0.3" is used as default.
-DEFAULTSTUBAPI          The API that the kernel-stub generator assumes by       str
-                        default.
-Must be one of the stub-APIs supported by PSyclone ("dynamo0.3" only at this stage).
 DISTRIBUTED_MEMORY      Whether or not to generate code for distributed-memory  bool
                         parallelism by default.
 Note that this is currently only supported for the LFRic (Dynamo 0.3) API.